SuperOfficeDocs/superoffice-docs/user-guide/en/forms/examples.md

 1. Click **Apply now** to save the form and continue editing.

 1. In the **Thank you page** category, you can either redirect the customer to a web page or display a message (such as "Thank you for subscribing").
-This will display after the customer has verified their email address.
+This will display after the customer verifies their email address.

 1. Click **Apply now** to save the form and continue editing.